awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ------
 #### [ AWS CLI ]

    1. Update your Amazon EKS cluster with the following AWS CLI command\.
 Replace the *`example values`* with your own\.
 Replace *1\.30* with the Amazon EKS supported version number that you want to update your cluster to\.
-For a list of supported version numbers, see [Amazon EKS Kubernetes versions](kubernetes-versions.md)\.
+For a list of supported version numbers, see [Understand the Kubernetes version lifecycle on EKS](kubernetes-versions.md)\.

       ```
       aws eks update-cluster-version --region region-code --name my-cluster --kubernetes-version 1.30